-msgType – An array of notification msgTypes from the "msgType" column in Table 9.31 for which the Broadcaster Application is subscribed.
+msgType – An array of notification msgType values from the "msgType" column in Table 9.31 for which the Broadcaster Application is subscribed.
 Note that not all requested notifications may be included in the response list.
-For example, if the Receiver does not support subscription to one or more of the requested notifications, these will not be included in the list of msgTypes subscribed.
+For example, if the Receiver does not support subscription to one or more of the requested notifications, these will not be included in the list of msgTypes subscribed but may appear in the failedSubscriptions array.

-Table 9.31
+failedSubscriptions – An array of notification msgType values, as defined in the "msgType" column in Table 9.31, for which the Broadcaster Application requested subscriptions that are not supported by the receiver.